ssilverman/TeensyDMX/README.md

 * `SIPHandler`: Understands System Information Packets (SIP) (start code CFh)
 * `TextPacketHandler`: Understands text packets (start codes 17h and 90h)

+A more complex example showing how to behave as a DMX USB Pro Widget is in `USBProWidget`.

 ### Synchronous vs. asynchronous operation

 Both transmission and reception operate asynchronously.
 This means that